Logo Reinier de Graaf ziekenhuis.

 Spinal block

 With a spinal block, the anesthetist injects an anesthetic between the vertebrae.
-Soon your lower body and legs become numb.
-You might feel temporarily nauseous due to a drop in blood pressure, for which medication will be given.
-With a spinal block, you are conscious for the birth of your child.
-During the operation, you can see, hear, and touch your child.
-You do not feel pain during the operation, though you might feel pressure on your abdomen.
-Occasionally, the anesthesia reaches slightly higher than just your lower body, making it seem like breathing is difficult.
-This is unpleasant but not dangerous.
+Soon, your lower body and legs will become numb.
+You might feel temporarily nauseous due to a drop in blood pressure, for which medication will be provided.
+With a spinal block, you remain conscious during the birth of your child.
+During the operation, you can see, hear, and touch your baby.
+You will not feel pain during the surgery, although you might experience pressure on your abdomen.
+Occasionally, the anesthesia may spread slightly higher than just your lower body, which can make it feel as though breathing is difficult.
+This sensation is uncomfortable but not dangerous

 General anesthesia

-With general anesthesia, you sleep during the cesarean section.
-We administer the anesthesia so that your child receives as few medications, such as sedatives and painkillers, through the placenta as possible.
-The anesthesia is given via an IV.
-Sometimes you receive oxygen through a mask or nasal tube beforehand.
-While you sleep, a tube is placed in your trachea for ventilation.
-You feel no pain and wake up when the surgery is over.
-If all checks are good, you will return to the department where your partner and baby are waiting.
+With general anesthesia, you will sleep during the C-section.
+We administer the anesthesia in a way that minimizes the amount of medication, such as sedatives and painkillers, that your child receives through the placenta.
+The anesthesia is given via an IV, and sometimes you may receive oxygen through a mask or nasal tube beforehand.
+While you are asleep, a tube will be placed in your trachea for ventilation.
+You will feel no pain and will wake up once the surgery is over.
+If all checks are good, you will be taken back to the department where your partner and baby are waiting

 The operation itself